WAKS: 2001 frequency swap

 On July 3, 2001, WKDD was one of seven Northeast Ohio stations involved in a complex exchange between three radio companies.
 Although generally reported as a "frequency swap", in reality these seven radio stations mostly traded call signs, formats and staffs – all to facilitate the transfers of ownership of four of the seven stations.

 As part of this complex exchange, Clear Channel Communications (now iHeartMedia) changed the WKDD format from hot adult contemporary (hot AC) to Top 40 (CHR).
-It also relaunched the station using the KISS-FM brand.
-It reassigned on and off-air personnel.
-And on July 23, 2001, changed the station call letters to WAKS.
+It also relaunched the station using the KISS-FM brand and reassigned on and off-air personnel; on July 23, 2001, the call sign was changed to WAKS.
 In effect, this new WAKS licensed to Akron (96.5 FM) became the successor to the previous WAKS licensed to Lorain (104.9 FM).

+On June 1, 2026, parent company iHeartMedia flipped WAKS to a near-simulcast of Premium Choice's Hit Nation network, featuring identical playlists, as part of a nationalization across some of the company's radio stations.
+WAKS had been a Gold-based CHR station since May 2025.

 Current programming

 Weekday programming includes Elvis Duran and the Morning Show in morning drive and On Air with Ryan Seacrest middays, both via Premiere Networks.
-Local WAKS personalities LeeAnn Summers and Alan Colon are heard in late mornings and afternoon drive respectively.

 All other music shifts are either voice-tracked out-of-market specifically for WAKS or programmed via Premium Choice.

 On weekends, 96.5 KISS-FM airs several weekly syndicated programs: Since November 2001, WAKS carries American Top 40 on Sundays.

 On Saturday evenings, two syndicated programs are heard: On The Move with Enrique Santos and Most Requested Live with Romeo.